Frequently Asked Questions

 The University and the Office of Community Standards & Civility

 The Office of Community Standards & Civility educates the campus community about the policies and procedures that support our core values.
-In addition, the Office facilitates the process of holding community members accountable for their actions under the Code of Community Standards & Civility and assists Academic Affairs with application of Academic Integrity Policy violations when asked.
+In addition, the Office facilitates the process of holding community members accountable for their actions under the WSSU Students’ Code of Conduct and assists Academic Affairs with application of Academic Integrity Policy violations when asked.

 The Board of Governors of the University of North Carolina, of which Winston-Salem State University is a member institution, supports the right to academic freedom for every student in pursuit to his or her education.
 This includes the freedom to learn, freedom to teach, and the freedom to speak the truth, all which should be done in atmosphere of mutual respect.